missionpinball/mpf-docs/docs/gmc/installation.md

 !!! warning

     Godot exposes autoloads by the given Node Name, and various components of GMC reference one another by the name "MPF".
-When adding the *mpf_gmc.md* autoload, you _must_ set the Node Nade to "MPF" or the GMC will not function.
+When adding the *mpf_gmc.md* autoload, you _must_ set the Node Name to **MPF** or the GMC will not function.

-Close the Project Settings menu, save the project, and exit Godot.
+Close the Project Settings menu, save the project, and restart Godot.